July 3, 2024 how to grow lavender from seed

 • Grow lights (optional)

-Step-by-Step Seed Starting:
+Step by Step Seed Starting:

 Transplanting Seedlings